Bandana9Singh/portfolio-fireworks/README.md

 # portfolio-fireworks
-This is a full stack end to end portfolio project.
+This is a full stack project.
+It involves creating database to store content, backend to write APIs and frontend project to consume those APIs.

 ## Technologies used